AdobeDocs/journey-optimizer.it-IT/help/using/rn/e-release-notes.md

 <tbody>
 <tr>
 <td>
-<p>Decisioning, precedentemente disponibile per un set di organizzazioni (LA) e noto come Experience Decisioning, è ora disponibile per tutti gli utenti (GA).
+<p>Decisioning, previously available for a set of organizations (LA) and known as Experience Decisioning, is now available to all users (GA).
 Semplifica la personalizzazione offrendo un catalogo centralizzato di offerte di marketing note come "elementi decisionali" e un sofisticato motore decisionale.
-Questo motore sfrutta le regole e i criteri di classificazione per selezionare e presentare a ogni individuo gli elementi decisionali più rilevanti.
-Questi elementi decisionali vengono integrati direttamente in un’ampia gamma di superfici in entrata tramite il canale di esperienza basato su codice.</p>
+This engine leverages rules and ranking criteria to select and present the most relevant decision items to each individual.
+These decision items are seamlessly integrated into a wide range of inbound surfaces through the code-based experience channel.</p>

-<p>Per il momento, Decisioning non è disponibile per i clienti che hanno acquistato le offerte aggiuntive Adobe Healthcare Shield e Privacy and Security Shield.</p>
+<p>For now, Decisioning is unavailable for customers who have purchased the Adobe Healthcare Shield and Privacy and Security Shield add-on offerings.</p>

 <!--p>For more information, refer to the <a href="../configuration/business-rules.md">detailed documentation</a>.</p-->
 </td>